Football in Spain: Spain men's national football team (La Roja)

 Within Spain, regional teams, most notably the Catalonia national football team, the Basque Country national football team, and even the Galicia national football team, began to compete against each other from 1915 onwards.
 Despite not being officially recognized by FIFA, these regional teams still occasionally play friendly games, with some national team players playing for both teams.
 Some autonomous governments and social sectors in the historical communities (especially in Catalonia and Basque Country) prefer to call their regional teams the national team while claiming to participate in international tournaments.

 World Cup victory celebrations in Madrid in July 2010.

 The Spain national team, commonly referred to as La selección (English: The selection) or La Roja (English: The Red one), made their international debut at the 1920 Olympic Games in Belgium and came away with the silver medal.
 Since then, the Spain national team has participated in fifteen of twenty-one FIFA World Cups and nine out of fourteen UEFA European Championships.
 Historically, the Spain national team did not achieve important results in terms of trophies or develop an attractive playing style.
 Surprisingly, this fact contrasted with the huge success of the main Spanish football clubs at the European level.
-Nevertheless, the triumphs of the Spain national team in the 2008 and 2012 European Championship, and 2010 FIFA World Cup, with an attractive playing style, marked a turning point that divided the history of the Spain national football team into two parts.
+Nevertheless, the triumphs of the Spain national team in the 2008 and 2012 European Championship, and 2010 and 2026 FIFA World Cup, with an attractive playing style, marked a turning point that divided the history of the Spain national football team into two parts.

 The Spain national football team won FIFA Team of Year in 2008, 2009, 2010, 2011, 2012, and 2013, and the Laureus World Sports Award for Team of the Year in 2011.

-The Spain national football team won six trophies in FIFA and UEFA tournaments: one FIFA World Cup in 2010, UEFA European Championships in 1964, 2008, 2012, and 2024, as well as the Nations league in 2023.
+The Spain national football team won seven trophies in FIFA and UEFA tournaments: two FIFA World Cups in 2010 and 2026, four UEFA European Championships in 1964, 2008, 2012, and 2024, as well as the Nations League in 2023.
 In addition, it was runner-up in the UEFA European Championship in 1984 and the FIFA Confederations Cup in 2013.

 The Spain national under-23 team won the gold medal in the 1992 Olympic tournament and the silver medal in 2000.

 The Spain national football team won the gold medal at the Mediterranean Games in 2005, 2007, and 2018, the silver medal in 1955, and the bronze medal in 1963 and 1967.

 In addition, the honours list includes numerous titles at junior-level teams: